Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Introduction

 We are here interested in a diffusion in this potential $V$.
 Let us recall that such a diffusion $(X(t),\ t\geq 0)$ in a random c\`ad-l\`ag potential $V$ is defined informally by $X(0)=0$ and

 where $\beta$ is a Brownian motion independent from $V$.
 Rigorously, $X$ is defined by its conditional generator given $V$,

-The fact that $V$ drifts to $- \infty$ puts us in the case where the diffusion $X$ is a.s. transient to the right.
+The fact that $V$ drifts to $- \infty$ puts us in the case where the diffusion $X$ is a.s. transient to the right (see Subsection \ref{factsandnotations} for more details).
 In \cite{Singh}, Singh makes the study of the asymptotic behavior of $X$.
 When $0 < \kappa < 1$, he proves in particular that

-where $\mathcal{C}$ is some explicit positive constant depending on $V$ and $\mathcal{S}_{\kappa}$ follows a completely asymmetric $\kappa$-stable distribution.
-Putting this in relation with the results of Kawazu and Tanaka \cite{KawazuTanaka}, we see that $\kappa$ plays a similar role as the drift of the brownian environment, at least for the asymptotic behavior of the diffusion.
+where $C$ is some explicit positive constant depending on $V$ and $\mathcal{S}_{\kappa}$ follows a completely asymmetric $\kappa$-stable distribution.
+Putting this in relation with the results of Kawazu and Tanaka \cite{KawazuTanaka}, we see that $\kappa$ plays a similar role as the drift of the Brownian environment, at least for the asymptotic behavior of the diffusion.
 In this paper, we prove that the same is true for the behavior of the local time of $X$.
-We denote by $(\mathcal{L}_X(t, x), t>0, x \in \mathbb{R})$ the version of the local time that is continus in time and c\`ad-l\`ag in space, and we define respectively the supremum of the local time and the favorite site until instant $t$ as
+We denote by $(\mathcal{L}_X(t, x), t \geq 0, x \in \mathbb{R})$ the version of the local time that is continuous in time and c\`ad-l\`ag in space, and we define respectively the supremum of the local time and the favorite site until instant $t$ as

 We study the convergence in distribution of $\mathcal{L}_X^*(t)$ and $F^*(t)$ when $\kappa > 1$, and of $\mathcal{L}_X^*(t)$ when $0 < \kappa < 1$.
-When $V$ is a drifted brownian motion, the case where $0 < \kappa < 1$ has already been studied by Andreoletti, Devulder and V\'echambre in \cite{advech}.
+When $V$ is a drifted Brownian motion, the case where $0 < \kappa < 1$ has already been studied by Andreoletti, Devulder and V\'echambre in \cite{advech}.
 In this case, there is a useful renewal structure obtained from a valleys decomposition of the potential and the Markov property for the diffusion.
 The limit distribution they obtain involves a $\kappa$-stable subordinator and an exponential functional of the environment conditioned to stay positive.
-When $0 < \kappa < 1$, we extend their result to the diffusion in $V$ and obtain a limit distribution in terms of the exponential functionals of $V$ and its dual conditioned to stay positive :
+When $0 < \kappa < 1$, we extend their result to the diffusion in $V$ and obtain a limit distribution in terms of the exponential functionals of $V$ and its dual conditioned to stay positive:

-where $\hat V$, the dual of $V$, is equal in law to $-V$.
-It is proved in Theorems 1.1 and 1.11 of V\'echambre \cite{foncexpovech} that these functionals are indeed finite and well-defined.
-The fact, proved in \cite{foncexpovech}, that $I(V^{\uparrow})$ and $I(\hat V^{\uparrow})$ admit some finite exponential moments is of fundamental interest for our generalization of the results of \cite{advech}.
+{In the above definitions $\hat V$ is the dual of $V$, it is equal in law to $-V$, and $V^{\uparrow}$, $\hat V^{\uparrow}$ denote respectively $V$ and $\hat V$ conditioned to stay positive (their definitions are recalled in Subsection \ref{extrema}).} It is proved in Theorems 1.1 and 1.13 of V\'echambre \cite{foncexpovech} that these functionals are indeed finite and admit some finite exponential moments.
+The existence of finite exponential moments for $I(V^{\uparrow})$ and $I(\hat V^{\uparrow})$ is of fundamental interest for our generalization of the results of \cite{advech}.